Description of Pete Seeger's Music:

 Together with his friend Lee Hays, he wrote "If I Had a Hammer" and also penned "Turn, Turn, Turn" based on a Bible verse at a time when he was being accused of being a godless Communist.
 All these songs have long since become anthems for peace movements and civil rights.

 Seeger has released dozens of records during the course of his extensive and inspiring career, and has received the Kennedy Center Honor Award, National Medal of Arts, and was inducted into the Rock and Roll Hall of Fame in 1996.
-He continues to perform with his grandson Tao Rodriguez-Seeger and children's groups across the country.
+He continued to perform with his grandson Tao Rodriguez-Seeger and children's groups across the country until he was 94 years old.
+In early 2014, it was announced that Seeger would be awarded the first ever Woody Guthrie Prize for his contributions to the world of citizenship and music.
+Seeger died in New York City at the age of 94 on Jan.
+28, 2014.